-The success of law graduates post-graduation is fortified in Figure 5 which shows that people with bachelor degrees in law have a rate of professional and managerial employment above 80%.
-In contrast, people with bachelor degrees in humanities, science, creative arts, management and commerce or agriculture all have professional or managerial employment rates below twothirds.
+The success of law graduates post-graduation is fortified in Figure 5 which shows that, between 2006 and 2016, male and female early career graduates with bachelor degrees in law have had a rate of professional and managerial employment above 80%.
+In contrast, early career graduates with bachelor degrees in humanities, science, performing arts and commerce all have had professional or managerial employment rates below twothirds.